luftreich/blog_source/source/_posts/2012-03-14-os161-file-operation-overview.markdown

 - File name.
 We don't actually need this, but just in case.
 For example, we may want to print a file's name when debuging.

 - Open flags.
-We need to keep the flags passed by `open` so that we can check permissions on following read or write
+We need to keep the flags passed by `open` so that later on we can check permissions on read or write.

 - File offset.
 We definitely need this.